-Hugely important for such a large campus such as Dover, there are two medical clinics, one for the primary school and a 24-hour main one for the rest of the school and boarders.
+Hugely important for a large campus such as Dover, there are two medical clinics, one for the primary school and a 24-hour main one for the rest of the school and boarders.
 There is one medical at the centre of the East campus.

 Admission and fees

 UWCSEA is one of the most expensive international schools, with annual tuition fees ranging from SGD 30,795 in KG up to SGD 38,460 in Grade 12.
-Technology fees are included this, but there is an additional development levy of SGD 7,890 to pay (or SGD 3,960 after the first year).
+Technology fees are included in this, but there is an additional development levy of SGD 7,890 to pay (or SGD 3,960 after the first year).

 Unlike most international schools, which keep a rolling waiting list, UWCSEA only opens applications to join the school one year in advance.
 This means that everyone has an opportunity to apply for the next academic year.
-Applications are assessed individually, taking into account the student’s background, experience and (perhaps most importantly) the potential ‘fit’ with the school.
+Applications are assessed individually, taking into account the student’s background, experience, and (perhaps most importantly) the potential ‘fit’ with the school.